 Highway 12 rises to 9,994-foot Cucharas Pass on the shoulder of the Spanish Peaks.
 The Tarahumare Indians held these summits as sacred and believed that all life on earth originated from the area.
 Below the pass is the glorious Cuchara Valley, a hidden wonderland even most Coloradans failed to notice.
 Detour to Cuchara Mountain Park for disc golf and hiking at this tiny former ski resort.

 Meandering through ranchland and forest, the highway eventually leads to Cokedale, a National Historic District.
 Here you’ll find the surreal sight of what looks like something from the Roman Empire.
 These arching alcoves are actually the remnants of what used to be coke ovens for smelting coal from the nearby mine.

 Back on the highway, drive a short distance to Trinidad.
 An Official Colorado Main Street Community, the town’s Victorian architecture preserves a civilized slice of its rough-and-tumble past.
 Also a Corazón de Trinidad Creative District, enjoy the area’s imaginative ambiance with visits to cultural assets like A.R.
-Mitchell Museum of Western Art and Southern Colorado Repertory Theatre.
+Mitchell Museum of Western Art and Main Street LIVE.
 Or, stop by Trinidad History Museum for frontier stories before fishing at Trinidad Lake State Park.
 Finish your day with tacos and craft beer at Las Animas Grill.

 Experience the scenic byway’s newest extension by heading north from Trinidad, then range west from Aguilar’s charming Main Street, on Highway 46.
 You’ll reconnect to Highway 12 at the 11,248-foot Cordova Pass.